Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

-\paragraph{Bayesian Optimization} Bayesian Optimization methods including Sequential Model-based Algorithm Configuration (SMAC) has been very popular in AutoML \cite{hutter2011sequential}.
-These methods are beneficial for optimizing expensive to evaluate functions such as the performance of supervised learning algorithms.
+Bayesian Optimization methods, including Sequential Model-based Algorithm Configuration (SMAC), have been very popular in AutoML \cite{hutter2011sequential}.
+These methods are beneficial for optimizing expensive to-evaluate functions such as the performance of supervised learning algorithms.
 The idea of Bayesian Optimization is extended to RL hyper-parameters optimization in \cite{barsce2017towards}.
-In this work, \textit{RLOpt framework} uses Gaussian process regression as surrogate function and integrates Bayesian optimization with RL.
-The process of hyper-parameters optimization is considered as a supervised learning problem where the parameters are the input and the performance is the target.
-At each step, the selected parameters are given to the agent and it learns a policy and returns the performance.
-Based on the history of (hyper-parameter, performance) tuples, Gaussian Process is used to select the next hyper-parameters settings.

-\paragraph{Multi-Armed Bandit} A bandit-based hyper-parameter optimization algorithm named \textit{Hyperband} is proposed in \cite{li2017hyperband}.
-This algorithm is based on \textit{SuccessiveHalving} \cite{jamieson2016non}, where a space of $n$ hyper-parameters is searched.
-At each iteration, all the hyper-parameters configurations are evaluated and the worst half are removed from further processing.
-This continues until only one configuration remains.
-Unlike SuccessiveHalving, in Hyperband, the value of $n$ is not pre-determined.
-This value is set according to the total processing budget and the maximum amount of resources that can be allocated to a particular allocation.
-In each iteration, $n$ is determined and then SuccessiveHalving is invoked to find the best hyper-parameters.
+In this work, the \textit{RLOpt} framework integrates Bayesian optimization with RL: a Gaussian-process surrogate maps hyper-parameters to observed performance and proposes the next setting from the history of (hyper-parameter, performance) tuples (Figure~\ref{fig:hpomech}a).
+In \cite{chen2018bayesian}, tuning hyper-parameters of Alpha-Go method \cite{silver2016mastering} using Bayesian Optimization shows improvement in playing strength.
+Specifically, Bayesian optimization improved AlphaGo's self-play win rate from $50\%$ to $66.5\%$ during its development \cite{chen2018bayesian}.
+In \cite{beeks2022deep}, the authors develop a DRL approach to solve a multi-objective order batching problem, where the weights of two objectives in the reward function are tuned with Bayesian Optimization.